chichiwang/notes/README.md

 There is a debate about whether Python is truly an object-oriented language because it does not provide encapsulation (class methods are not private and hidden from the consumer).

+There are no private methods.
+Most programmers prefix a method with `_` or `__` to indicate a method should not be accessed directly.

 ### Classes
 A logical group of functions and data.